 It will display a more fluid and dynamic to achieve what Microsoft calls immersive applications, ie that hide the user interface and remove barriers between the virtual and the real world.

 These new applications will be available on the Microsoft's App Store and will work on all types of devices, from mobile to desktop.

 So if Microsoft seems to move to HTML 5, it is only for one type of applications, online applications - possibly running off-line or applications running in a sandbox like games running in Canvas.
 The Metro apps.

 And a third type of applications will still work on Windows 8: traditional software for which compatibility will be preserved.

 The fact that Microsoft refuses to adopt WebGL for 3D in the browser, which is offered by Silverlight 5, confirms the idea that the latter will remain supported by the firm.
 Unless Jupiter, the new platform for XAML offers this feature.

-In Metro, immersive apps use XAML
+In Modern UI, immersive apps use XAML

 In Metro, the Internet Explorer 10 browser does not support plugins.
 So game over for Flash and Silverlight.

 Besides MUI, on the standard Desktop interface, Internet Explorer will work as version 9, so we may continue to use Silverlight.
 But the interest of Silverlight is mainly on mobiles.